The store will not work correctly in the case when cookies are disabled.

 2) Shasta Daisy

-Daisies in general offer lots of pollen, but the larger Shasta daisy takes it to the next level.
+Daisies generally offer lots of pollen, but the larger Shasta daisy takes it to the next level.
 Bees are drawn to Shasta daisies because they are an extremely rich pollen source compared to most other species of daisies.
-Its large flower head and wide bright petals ensure it stands out amongst other wildflowers and it produces far more pollen than most common garden flowers.
+Its large flower head and wide bright petals make it stand out amongst other wildflowers and produce far more pollen than most common garden flowers.

 3) Cornflower